porsche-design-system/porsche-design-system/packages/components/src/components/navigation/tabs-bar/tabs-bar.examples.md

 **Note**: We use `<button>` tags in the examples below because you have to use anchor tags with `href` in your application!
 Therefore, we avoid messing with the window location.

+It is a controlled component.
+This means it does not contain any internal state, and you got full control over its behavior.

 ---

 ## Basic example

-`p-tabs-bar` is a component which does not work by itself and needs to be controlled from the outside.
-This grants you flexible control over the active tab.

 Basic implementation is a tab bar with tabs to switch between the content.
 Just put `<button>` tags if you need to change e.g. the state on tab-click or `<a>` tags, if you also have to manipulate the window location, inside the `<p-tabs-bar>` component and it will handle all styling behaviors.